 Early (new) varieties of potato can be harvested earlier compared to maincrop potato varieties.
 There are three key types of potatoes, first early, second early and maincrop.

-First early seed potatoes take around 80 days after planting to mature and should be ready to start harvesting in mid June 2017 in average areas of the UK. the Swift variety is the quickest of all to mature taking 70 days or slightly less.
+First early seed potatoes take around 80 days after planting to mature and should be ready to start harvesting in the Swift variety is the quickest of all to mature taking 70 days or slightly less.

 The harvesting period from start to end is about six weeks and the start harvest date will vary according to weather conditions.

 WHICH POTATO VARIETIES STORE BEST

 Most early varieties of potato do not store well so eat them as they are harvested, but see the remarks below about the variety Jazzy.
 Many maincrop potatoes do store well, some for several months in the correct conditions.
 If your primary concern is good storage abilities then the varieties below will not disappoint.